WWE Spoils Roman Reigns ‘WrestleMania’ Match Ahead Of ‘Raw’

 A report by Cageside Seats reported that Roman Reigns was in six of the 10 most watched YouTube videos from 2016 as well.
 This means that the WWE is putting a lot of attention into social media.
 In this case, it means that the WWE is reporting that Roman Reigns vs. Undertaker will happen at WrestleMania 33 instead of WWE fans waiting to wait to see Roman Reigns accept the challenge on television.

-Sure, a lot of fans will tune into Monday Night Raw tonight to see what Roman Reigns has to say about the match and maybe see The Undertaker.
+A lot of fans will tune into Monday Night Raw tonight to see what Roman Reigns has to say about the match and maybe see The Undertaker.
 However, the tweet takes one big moment of the story away from Roman Reigns and just throws it out on social media for people to see.

 [Featured Image by WWE]